 Land use and transportation infrastructure impact the quality of life experienced by the current and future population.
 Where and how development occurs impacts the functionality of the current transportation system, which in turn influences future land use decisions.
 Chapter 1 already demonstrated that the five-county NOACA region has continued to experience population loss since 1970, yet that smaller population has expanded its development footprint over a broader area.
 The consequence is an inefficient transportation system with excess capacity in some areas, while new infrastructure is built in others.
-This pattern of land use, without the requisite regional population growth, has resulted in a legacy of underutilized, abandoned, and disinvested land generally in core, urban areas.
-Strategic investment in transportation projects should be more multi-modal with increased efficacy within existing communities, particularly in Environmental Justice areas.
+This pattern of land use, without the requisite regional population growth has resulted in a legacy of underutilized, abandoned and disinvested land generally in core, urban areas.
+Strategic investment in transportation infrastructure improvements can act as an effective counter measure to this legacy.
+Transportation projects should be more multi-modal with increased efficacy within existing communities, particularly in Environmental Justice areas.